 So, planning a great fishing trip while also seeing some of the big cities is really easy to do in east Texas.
 Starting in the south with Houston, you can move over to San Antonio, up to Austin, through Waco and to Dallas.
 Along the way, stop into some of these great lakes and try your luck at catching a big one.

 Although there are so many more fantastic options in Texas, these are great starting points.
 If you can master these, you can master anything.
 Planning a trip to hit as many of these as possible, and fishing along the way, can help you make life-long memories.
-The more preplanning that you can do, the more fishing opportunities that you will have.

 Bank and Urban Fishing